luckymrwang/dynamo/docs/guides/metrics.md

 ## Getting Started

-For a complete setup guide including Docker Compose configuration, Prometheus setup, and Grafana dashboards, see the [Getting Started section](../../deploy/metrics/README.md#getting-started) in the deploy metrics documentation.
+For a complete setup guide including Docker Compose configuration, Prometheus setup, and Grafana dashboards, see the [Getting Started section](./metrics_deployment.md#getting-started) in the metrics deployment guide.

 The quick start includes:
 - Docker Compose setup for Prometheus and Grafana